 Eco tourism is the most fitting place for a sustainable approach to be taken.
 Yet still we all drive game viewers that emit fumes, utilize electricity powered with fossil fuels and use products that are nonessential.

 Developing a sustainable lifestyle does not come about overnight though.
 It is a gradual shift in thinking and requires all parties concerned to understand the higher ideal.
-It is comprised of many small, achievable acts of kindness to the planet that generate momentum for the collective consciousness and culture.
+It it and culture.